amsword/amsword.github.io/_posts/2021-12-02-AML-Command-Transfer.md

-   codes are referred to as the, e.g. the training codes, which implements the model structure, optimization logics, e.t.c. `zip` is used to compress the current source folder to a temporary `.zip` file, which is then uploaded to the azure blob through `azcopy`.
+   codes are referred to as the, e.g. the training codes, which implements the model structure, optimization logics, e.t.c. `zip` is used to compress the current source folder to a temporary `.zip` file, which is then uploaded to the Azure blob through `azcopy`.
    To customize the zipping process, we can populate the parameter of `zip_options` in the configuration to, e.g. ignore some folders or files.
 2. `a submit command` to submit the `command` to AML.
 In addition of the `command`, the client script will also submit the following information.
    - The blob path of the zipped source code, so that the server knows where to access the source code.
    - Azure Blob information, so that AML can mount the azure blob through `blobfuse`.
    - The data link information, including the local folder name and the corresponding blob path, so that the server side can create a symbol link to access the data.
-As long as the user's source codes always uses the relative file path, e.g. `data/a.txt`, and the client sets the `data` to the apprioriate azure blob path, no change is required to change the data path in the code.
+As long as the user's source codes always use the relative file path, e.g. `data/a.txt`, and the client sets the `data` to the appropriate azure blob path, no change is required to change the data path in the code.
 That is, if the code is tested well on the local machine, it should also work in AML.

 The server side
 1. unzip the source code
-   - The destination folder is under `/tmp` since this folder always exsits and is writable.
+   - The destination folder is under `/tmp` since this folder always exists and is writable.
 Another option is to use the home folder.
 However, sometimes the home folder is a network share, which could be slow if we need to compile the code.
 If the home folder is shared among different jobs, synchronization could be very difficult.